-Excelsior Mining Corp.: Excelsior Mining Announces Extension of Nebari Loan and Us$3,000,000 Financing
+Excelsior Mining Corp.: Excelsior Mining Announces Extension of Nebari Loan and US$3,000,000 Financing

 Phoenix, Arizona--(Newsfile Corp. - January 30, 2023) - Excelsior Mining Corp.
-(TSX: MIN) (FSE: 3XS) (OTCQB: EXMGF) ("Excelsior" or the "Company") is pleased to announce that it and its wholly-owned subsidiary Excelsior Mining Arizona, Inc. ("Excelsior Arizona") has agreed with Nebari Natural Resources Credit Fund I LP ("Nebari") to extend the maturity date of its existing US$15 million credit facility to March 31, 2025.
-In addition, the Company has entered into agreements for a US$3 million private placement of unsecured convertible debentures (the "Debenture Offering") with Greenstone Resources L.P. ("Greenstone") and TF R&S Canada Ltd. ("Triple Flag Canada") a wholly-owned subsidiary of Triple Flag Precious Metals Corp. and affiliate of Triple Flag International Ltd. ("Triple Flag International") which holds the stream on the Gunnison Copper Project.
+(TSX: MIN) (PFSE: 3XS) (OTCQX: EXMGF) ("Excelsior" or the "Company") is pleased to announce that it and its wholly-owned subsidiary Excelsior Mining Arizona, Inc. ("Excelsior Arizona") has agreed with Nebari Natural Resources Credit Fund I LP ("Nebari") to extend the maturity date of its existing US$15 million credit facility to March 31, 2025.
+In addition, the Company has entered into agreements for a US$3 million private placement of unsecured convertible debentures (the "Debenture Offering").

 Credit Agreement Extension